naqqibb/Tives/README.md

 # Tives
 Quantum Neurography / Assembly Systems

 Ethnographic methods are qualitative research techniques used to study and understand cultures, behaviors, and interactions within specific communities or systems.
-These methods are rooted in anthropology and involve immersive observation, and participation to gather insights into social structure & society systems in techne that comprehensive systems need to be understood as an immersive natural ecosystem
+These methods are rooted in anthropology and involve immersive observation, and participation to gather insights into social structure & society systems in techne that comprehensive systems need to be understood as an immersive natural lit ecosystem

 Key elements of ethnographic methods include: